dannydoritoeth/awai/hr-copilot/worklog/mcp/actions/1-Employee-Retention.md

 ## ⚙️ Action Descriptions

-### `getDevelopmentPlan` *(New - Required)*
-- Purpose-built for use after identifying gaps and recommended skills.
-Consolidates input from `getCapabilityGaps` and `getSemanticSkillRecommendations` to generate a personal development roadmap.

 ### `getMatchingRolesForPerson`
 - Finds internal roles where the employee already meets a high percentage of requirements.